 Sunday, August 26, 2012

-I have a new #1 and it's about to burst out of me.
-The Devil and Daniel Johnston may quite possibly be the best developed documentary in the past decade...why?
-First and foremost archive.
-This film may have the best list of archive of one persons life of any film that I have ever seen.
-That alone makes this film number one, but it doesn't even include the story of this fascinating human's life which when told through the eyes and ears of this film, makes me want to jump right into it and be able to have lived a small portion of it myself.
+I have a new number one, and it is about to burst out of me.
+The Devil and Daniel Johnston may quite possibly be the most well-developed documentary of the past decade.
+Why?
+First and foremost, the archive.
+This film may contain the greatest archive of one person’s life that I have ever seen in a documentary.
+That alone would earn it the top spot, but it does not even begin to touch the story of this fascinating human life.
+Told through the eyes and ears of this film, it made me want to jump straight into it and live even a small portion of it myself.

-Making The Devil and Daniel Johnston is assembly one of those moments when a documentary filmmaker would be brewing in glory having discovered a mine of archive gold.
-The stacks and stacks of archive that surrounded making this film must have left uncountable options for story development and inevitably have given birth to a documentary that felt like a well staged film.
-I imagine the other side of the exceptionally large pile of archive would have been sifting it all out and knowing what to leave in and cut.
-But in the end you have yourself a great story of the life of Daniel Johnston and all the footage and audio to help take a look into just what it was like.
+Making The Devil and Daniel Johnston must have been one of those rare moments where a documentary filmmaker finds themselves standing in absolute glory after uncovering a mine of archival gold.
+The stacks and stacks of material surrounding the making of this film must have created endless possibilities for story development, ultimately giving birth to a documentary that feels almost staged in its perfection.
+Of course, the other side of that gift would have been the painstaking process of sorting through it all and knowing what to leave in and what to cut.
+In the end, what emerges is a deeply compelling portrait of Daniel Johnston, supported by the footage and audio needed to truly understand what it was like to live inside his world.

-Raised in Pennsylvania in a conservative home with conservative values Daniel Johnston struggle to fit in but, sometime around his late-teen years he banged his way out of it all with madness and hit the road.
-Gifted as an artist and struggling with reality, the relationships with family grew tense and his outlets revolve around mimicking it all through art and short films.
-Obsessed with recording his life on tape he gathered great moments of personal thought, ingenious musical growth, and a massive collection of the family secrets that give life to a home we can all relate to.
+Raised in Pennsylvania in a conservative home with strict values, Daniel Johnston struggled to fit in.
+Sometime in his late teen years, he broke free from it all in a collision of madness and music and hit the road.
+Gifted as an artist yet struggling with reality, his relationships with family grew tense.
+His outlets became art, music, and short films, mirroring his internal life back to the world.
+Obsessed with recording his existence on tape, he captured moments of personal thought, bursts of musical brilliance, and an astonishing archive of family secrets that reveal a household many of us can recognize.

-However with the story of Daniel there was a deal with the Devil and the Devil never forgets his deal.
-Crumbling to a halt he crashed his record deal, stopped his music, slashed his art, and brought himself and his father's plane literally to the ground.
-Left with the reality of his collapsed mental health Daniel started on a road back to sanity, a road that both saved him and killed whomever he was.
+But with Daniel, there was always a deal with the devil, and the devil never forgets.
+Everything eventually came crashing down.
+He lost his record deal, stopped making music, destroyed his artwork, and quite literally brought both himself and his father’s plane to the ground.
+Confronted with the reality of his collapsing mental health, Daniel began a long road back toward sanity, a journey that both saved him and erased parts of who he once was.

-Jumping forward in time to when this film was shot, we find Daniel healthy and singing one of my favorite songs, Casper the Friendly Ghost.
-It is here in the film and in this song that Daniel seems at his best and most beautiful.
-He is softer, bigger, and older.
-He is less of a wire and more of a reflection.
-And if you listen to the words of the song it seems he recognizes that he himself has become Casper and Casper was always who he was meant to be.
+When the film jumps forward to the time it was shot, we find Daniel healthier and singing one of my favorite songs, Casper the Friendly Ghost.
+It is here, in both the film and this song, that Daniel appears at his most beautiful.
+He is softer, larger, and older.
+Less wire, more reflection.
+And if you listen closely to the lyrics, it feels as though he understands that he himself has become Casper, and that Casper was always who he was meant to be.

 ---

 Since its watching, I have fallen in love with this movie and with Daniel and his music.
-I have research more of his work, listened to more of his songs, and taken on an understanding that as the directors share in their commentary, that Daniel quite possibly is one of the greatest song writers and singers of our time, yet unknown.
+I have researched more of his work, listened to more of his songs, and gained an understanding that, as the directors share in their commentary, Daniel quite possibly is one of the greatest songwriters and singers of our time, yet unknown.

 I hope you will follow up with watching and I would welcome hearing your comments and thoughts.